TiagoMuller/Code_Reservation/README.md

 # Check-in/Check-Out Project

-This is a Java project to create a code reservation system with proper exception handling.
+This is a project developed in Java to create a hotel reservation system, with treatment according to the standards.

 # Tools Used